sumendrabsingh/CyberSecTK-Library/README.md

 iot (**ip_filter)

-NOTE: We need to create two different directories original_pcap and filtered_pcap on a working directory.
-The source iot pcap file need to be available inside the original_pcap directory.
-The library uses tshark to extract the features from the given TCP pcap file.
-Make sure tshark is installed on your system.

 ####################### MALEWARE ###########################

 Library function name : malware()

+Example:

+ from cybersectk.malware import malware

+ malware()

-Note: Please make sure to creat directory "log_files" on a same working directory and add the Good and infected CSV log files inside for feature extraction.
-Make sure to name Good1~0.CSV for the non malicious system log files.
+Note: Please make sure to creat directory "log_files" in a same working directory and add the Good and infected CSV log files inside log_files directory for feature extraction.
+Make sure to name Good1.CSV, Good2.CSV and so on for the non malicious system log files.
+Please refer to the sample data set for better understanding.

 Plese download the sample dataset from the Link below.